 Skip to content

-Whether the Grantor’s Social Security Number or an EIN is used to identify your trust depends on three factors:
+The choice between using the grantor’s Social Security Number or obtaining an EIN depends on several important factors:

 • Whether the trust is revocable or irrevocable